svenkonings/Youtube-Video-Deck/README.md

   - Make editor fullscreen with close button
   - Add drag handle
   - Fix scroll up when dragging subscription
-  - Handle groups without or with single subscription
   - Allow selecting element in right-side of editor
   - Add plus button to left-side of editor that adds the subscriptions to or below the selected element
   - Create add all buttons that adds all filtered subscriptions